matrixopticslab/matrixopticslab.github.io/content/en/authors/HaojiMa/_index.md

   HaojiMa

 # Role/position
-role: MS student
+role: MS 2026

 # Organizations/Affiliations
 organizations:
-  - name: RMORG
+  - name: MOL-> ToDesk.com
     url: '/'

 user_groups:
-  - MS Student
+  - Alumni

 # Is this the primary user of the site?